Miss Polski 2012

 Miss Polski 2012 was the 23rd Miss Polski pageant, held on December 8, 2012.
-The winner was Katarzyna Krzeszowska of Lower Poland.
+The winner was Katarzyna Krzeszowska of Lesser Poland.
 In addition to receiving the title Krzeszowska also received a Chevrolet car.
 Krzeszowska represented Poland in Miss World 2013, Miss Supranational 2014 and Miss Grand International 2015.
 One of the top 10 semi-finalists, Anna Moniuszko to be specific, represented the country at Miss Grand International 2013.